az0977776/eau2/report/doc.md

 delete df;
 ```

-# Open questions
-- What are the speed requirements of this project?
-Can we get speed requirements on the milestone examples?
-- Should each key value store have memory limitations that should be taken into account when distributing dataframes?
-- How should the client ip be determined?
-Currently a static constant set to `127.0.0.1` is passed into the Client constructor as the default ip.

 # Status
 What the team has:
 - Ability to read SoR format and create a DataFrame from SoR files